‘Shopping by the Sea’ is a great way to describe Blackpool Town Centre. Here, you can mix a trip to the seaside with a visit to the high street!

 There are a number of handy town centre car parks in Blackpool.
 There are a number of multi-storeys including the Houndshill Centre, plus surface car parks which include the huge Central Car Park.

-Don’t forget of course that you can travel along the seafront on a Blackpool tram – a new purple one or an old Heritage one.
+Don’t forget of course that you can travel along the seafront on a Blackpool tram – a new purple one or an old Heritage one like the one below.
 Along with the bus service there are plenty of easy ways to get around town with Blackpool Transport Services.

 A Great Day out with Something for Everyone